-24. With a network of some 200 km of paved public roads and 400 km of private roads, Bermuda has a high road traffic density, with approximately 79 vehicles per km in 2016.
+- 24. With a network of some 200 km of paved public roads and 400 km of private roads, Bermuda has a high road traffic density, with approximately 79 vehicles per km in 2016.
 Restrictions on car ownership to one per household, coupled with a policy of allowing no rental cars, have resulted in the development of a public transportation system of buses and ferries.
 In 2016, Bermuda amended its legislation (Motor Car Act 1951) to allow the rental of mini cars for the first time.
 On 20 April 2017, the Motor Car (Minicar) Regulations 2017 came into effect.
-In 2016, a total of 47,482 road vehicles were registered, an increase for the second year in a row; 2015 had marked the first increase in six years.

-25. Regular commercial flights connect Bermuda to a number of destinations in the United States, Canada and the United Kingdom.
+In 2017, a total of 49,019 road vehicles were registered, compared with 47,482 in the previous year, representing an increase for the third year in a row; 2015 had marked the first increase in six years. - 25.
+Regular commercial flights connect Bermuda to a number of destinations in the United States, Canada and the United Kingdom.
 Bermuda has its own air and ship regulatory agencies, with registries maintained by the Civil Aviation Authority and the Bermuda Shipping and Maritime Authority.